Vruditdp/F1-Dashboard-Power-BI/README.md

 ## Overview

 This project is an advanced Analytical Power BI Dashboard, designed to showcase a variety of Business Intelligence (BI) concepts and techniques.
-It implements data modeling for efficient data availability and accessibility, uses Power Query for advanced-level data manipulation and transformation, and utilizes DAX (Data Analysis Expressions) for deriving quantitative insights.
+It implements data modeling for efficient data availability and accessibility, leverages Power Query for advanced-level data manipulation and transformation, and utilizes DAX (Data Analysis Expressions) for deriving quantitative insights.

 ## About the Data & Transformation